Hamiltonicity in random directed graphs is born resilient: Covering vertices with directed paths

 \section{Covering vertices with directed paths}

-To cover most of the vertices with few directed paths we divide the vertex sets into random sets using the local lemma and then find matchings between the sets.
+To cover most of the vertices with few directed paths in a pseudorandom digraph, we divide the vertex set into random sets using the local lemma and then find matchings between the sets.
 It would be nice to do this in one application of Lemma~\ref{divisionlemma}, however this is not possible.
 Essentially, this would attempt to track the in- and out-degrees of all vertices into each random set, which is too much for our methods.
-(Specifically, the maximum degree conditions are too weak for~\ref{cond3} in Lemma~\ref{divisionlemma} to hold.)
-However, for each vertex we only need to track its in- and out-degree into the sets we want to match it with.
-We therefore apply Lemma~\ref{divisionlemma} in two rounds.
-First, we divide the digraph into medium-sized sets.
-Next, we take smaller subdigraphs and apply Lemma~\ref{divisionlemma} to them, so that we track the in- and out-degrees of fewer vertices in each division.
-(The subdigraph has stronger maximum degree conditions, so that~\ref{cond3} will hold.)
-This divides the medium-sized sets into the size we want.
+To see this, consider the following.
+We wish to cover at least $n/2$ vertices in a pseudorandom digraph $D$ using paths of length $k=\Theta(\log n\cdot \log^{[5]}n/\log^{[2]}n)$, and therefore we take sets with size $\Theta(n/k)$ and find matchings between them.
+Looking at~\ref{cond3}, to apply Lemma~\ref{divisionlemma} to $V(D)$ in $D$ to get a partition including a set of size $\Theta(n/k)$, we need to have $\exp(\Theta(\delta(D)/k))\geq (\Delta(D))^2$.
+However, if $D$ is $(d,\eps)$-pseudorandom with $d=1$ (as we must consider), so that $\delta(D)=\Theta(\log n)$ and $\Delta(D)=\Theta(\log n)$, this corresponds to $\exp(\Theta(\log^{[2]}n/\log^{[5]}n))\geq \Theta(\log^2n)$.
+Thus, we cannot apply Lemma~\ref{divisionlemma} in this manner.
+There is also a very similar issue that the number of sets in the partition will be too large for \ref{cond3} if we take $k$ sets of such a size.